vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 flower that grows in the sky would smell sweet or not.

 Or, else, fine.
 So, what.
 Let's say it *is* a deductive argument.
 It still depends on entailments between the relevant facts.
 And, there's no way for people like us to have access to these entailment relations.
-Who, after all, can really say it's true for everyone that perception can't grasp the normative.You don't know that my perception can't grasp normative properties.
+Who, after all, can really say it's true for everyone that perception can't grasp the normative.
+You don't know that my perception can't grasp normative properties.
 I don't know that your perception can't grasp normative properties.
 And neither of us knows this about some third person.

 And, if you did know this about everyone.
 Well, then, you'd be a sage yourself!
-So, hate on other sages!?
+So, why hate on other sages?

 **(Kumārila)**

 Look, mister.
 You need to understand how philosophy works.
-When we're talking about objects of reason, you don't respond by attacking them.
-Attacking someone does nothing if they have evidence to prove their point.
-And if they don't have any evidence; you don't even need to attacking them, anyhow.
+When we're talking about objects standing outside the scope of direct perception, you can't just respond with snide comments.
+Your jibes do nothing in the face of evidence.
+And where there's no evidence; there's no point in saying anything, anyway.

-So, give up your obsession with attacking me and please look for some proof to back up your extraordinary claims.
+So, give up your obsession with mocking me and please look for some proof to back up your extraordinary claims.
 And, if you are able to give proof when asked for it; well, then, we'll have no choice but to say, "OṀ".

-But, if not--it means you don't have any.
+But, if not—it means you don't have any.

 **(Jayanta)** Oh boy.
 We've really been schooled in the philosophers' creed.
-Look, we're not attacking you--we're just asking you some questions.
+Look, we're not mocking you—we're just asking you some questions.

 **(Kumārila)** Then, answer this: what evidence do you have for the